 This bit should be used with the individual channel conversion trigger controlled by the CNVRTCH bit.
 It connects an analog input, specified by the CNVCHSEL[5:0] bits, to the shared ADC core and allows extending the sampling time.
-This bit is not controlled by hardware and must be cleared before the conversion starts (setting CNVRTCH to '1').
+This bit is not controlled by hardware.

-- 1 = Shared ADC core samples an analog input specified by the CNVCHSEL[5:0] bits - 0 = Sampling is controlled by the shared ADC core hardware - bit 8 CNVRTCH: Software Individual Channel Conversion Trigger bit - 1 = Single trigger is generated for an analog input specified by the CNVCHSEL[5:0] bits; when the bit is set, it is automatically cleared by hardware on the next instruction cycle - 0 = Next individual channel conversion trigger can be generated - bit 7 SWLCTRG: Software Level-Sensitive Common Trigger bit - 1 = Triggers are continuously generated for all channels with the software, level-sensitive common trigger selected as a source in the ADTRIGxL and ADTRIGxH registers - 0 = No software, level-sensitive common triggers are generated - bit 6 SWCTRG: Software Common Trigger bit - 1 = Single trigger is generated for all channels with the software; common trigger selected as a source in the ADTRIGnL and ADTRIGxH registers; when the bit is set, it is automatically cleared by hardware on the next instruction cycle - 0 = Ready to generate the next software common trigger - bit 5-0 CNVCHSEL [5:0]: Channel Number Selection for Software Individual Channel Conversion Trigger bits These bits define a channel to be converted when the CNVRTCH bit is set.
+- 1 = Shared ADC core samples an analog input specified by the CNVCHSEL[5:0] bits - 0 = Sampling is controlled by the shared ADC core hardware - bit 8 CNVRTCH: Software Individual Channel Conversion Trigger bit - 1 = Single trigger is generated for an analog input specified by the CNVCHSEL[5:0] bits; when the bit is set, it is automatically cleared by hardware on the next instruction cycle - 0 = Next individual channel conversion trigger can be generated - bit 7 SWLCTRG: Software Level-Sensitive Common Trigger bit - 1 = Triggers are continuously generated for all channels with the software, level-sensitive common trigger selected as a source in the ADTRIGnL and ADTRIGnH registers - 0 = No software, level-sensitive common triggers are generated - bit 6 SWCTRG: Software Common Trigger bit - 1 = Single trigger is generated for all channels with the software; common trigger selected as a source in the ADTRIGnL and ADTRIGnH registers; when the bit is set, it is automatically cleared by hardware on the next instruction cycle - 0 = Ready to generate the next software common trigger - bit 5-0 CNVCHSEL [5:0]: Channel Number Selection for Software Individual Channel Conversion Trigger bits These bits define a channel to be converted when the CNVRTCH bit is set.